-- Check that the environment you’re using works.
-This is a very common source of issues preventing successful test delivery.
-This could mean anything from allowing testers to log in, all the way to the environment not throwing up serious issues while testers are using related features or functionalities.
+- Check that the environment you’re requesting works.
+This is a very common source of issues preventing successful test writing when test writers can’t access to environment.

-- Provide enough detail for testers to follow instructions.
-There should be detailed instructions on what the tester should do.
-If testers do not have enough information, they will make assumptions to move forward and this may not align with the desired outcome.
+- Provide enough detail for test writers to follow instructions.
+There should be detailed instructions on what the test writer should do.
+If test writers do not have enough information, they may not be able to successfully navigate the site or won’t know what the expected behavior is.
+They will struggle to move forward and they want to avoid this as the result may not align with the desired outcome.

-Below are some good examples of Test Outlines that have yielded green tests on first run:
+Below are some good examples of Test Outlines that have yielded passing tests on first run:

 - “Please verify the following elements on the page work: All Links/buttons on the main article of the page.
 This includes all buttons/links below/next to/on the image carousel/hero image.
 Snippets (links to other articles) below the main article.
 Clicking on the image, clicking article's title, and Read more link.
 Links to other pages like Related articles, or any other links to the right of the main article.
 Do not check any dynamic content like news articles, events, videos.”

 - “The context of this test is to check the Manage Business Hours function for both Doctors and Assistants.
 Go to www.fakeurl.com.
 Doctors and assistants are able to set the Business hours.
-It can be set for each clinic associated to the user, they can be set for a day or they can be repeated in a defined interval.
-Also users are able to remove the availability by hand.
-[Relevant screenshot inserted here]”
+It can be set for each clinic associated to the user, you can do this by going to Settings > Business hours.
+The hours can be set for a day or they can be repeated in a defined interval.
+Also users are able to remove the availability by hand.”

 - The Test Designer will provide users with a summary report providing information about the output of their test writing requests.
 The report provides a breakdown of the tests requested, tests written, tests passing, and any tests that are blocked.
 The report highlights any test that requires the client’s attention — from resolving blockers, to incorporating tests into their testing suite.
 Additionally, the report will highlight any bugs found during the writing process

-- The report will be sent to automatically via email upon the conclusion of each test writing request.
-The report will be sent directly to the individual that requested the tests.
+- The report will be sent to automatically via email upon the conclusion of each test writing request to any users that have enabled email notifications about test writing runs.